 FPD Link III Network Discovery at EOL/Service Bay

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The FPD LINK Host ECU shall support a Diagnostic Routine that supports FPD LINK network initialization, remote node discovery and writing the correct configuration information to the local node and remote nodes.
 The routine shall support a command to set the correct configuration, and shall return an appropriate success/failure code.
 The FPD LINK system may be configured at vehicle runtime without a diagnostic routine if it can be completed within 350ms.